 Both Steve and Walt mastered customer experience.
 Both pushed technology in order to deliver products that customers love.
 Both exist in an ethereal world of dreams (Disney: “When you wish upon a star..”; Jobs: “Think Different”).
 Both maintained precise control of their products, companies and brands.
-Both brought ground-breaking innovation to their fields (Walt implemented cell animation very early on, perfected “multi-plane” camera techniques — an early 3D-like experience, and delivered the first animated feature film, “Snow White,” despite the trepidations of everyone around him.
-Jobs, on the other hand, conceived and delivered the Mac, his iDevices, and numerous innovations in the marketing of his tech gadgets, effectively marrying them to our daily lives).
+Both brought ground-breaking innovation to their fields: Walt implemented cell animation very early on, perfected “multi-plane” camera techniques — an early 3D-like experience — and delivered the first animated feature film, “Snow White,” despite the trepidations of everyone around him.
+Jobs, on the other hand, essentially gave birth to personal computers with the Apple w, then conceived and delivered the Mac, his iDevices, and numerous innovations in the marketing of his tech gadgets, effectively marrying them to our daily lives.

 And so I propose that Jobs has become, in a sense, the heir of Disney’s legacy.
-Sensitivity to customers’ innate desires, and the ability to create things that connect with and satisfy them is what links the two visionaries.
-People unequivocally love their products and are delighted to use them.
-Indeed, customers stand on lengthy lines to ride “Pirates of the Caribbean,” or to get a new iPad.
+Understanding customers’ innate desires, and the ability to create things that connect with and satisfy those desires is what links the two visionaries.
+People almost universally love their products and are delighted to use them.
+Indeed, customers stand on lengthy lines to ride “Pirates of the Caribbean,” or to get the latest iPhone.
 Their success isn’t the result of a cold, calculating computer analysis, but an expression of gifting and vision that is theirs alone.
 It’s business as art, technology as instrument, innovation as life-blood, and unquestioned success the result.

 Today, Disney’s work lives on, driven by the philosophy of innovation and customer experience that’s fully embedded in the company he founded.
 Will we say the same thing about Apple when Steve Jobs is one day gone?
 Our culture needs companies that “get things right,” and can deliver extraordinary products and services in extraordinary ways.
-Perhaps a “sorcerer’s apprentice” is in the wings somewhere, waiting to take up this mantle.
+Perhaps a “sorcerer’s apprentice” is somewhere in the wings, waiting to take up this mantle.
 The job description includes an unfettered imagination, an iron will and a love for delighting the masses.
 “Thinking different” will help, too.
-Applicants, however, need not apply.
+Qualified candidates, however, need not apply.
 We’ll know you when we see you.